openwdl/wdl/SPEC.md

 Float read_float(File)
 ```

 Reads a file that contains only a numeric value and (optional) whitespace.
-If the line contains a valid floating point number, that value is returned as a `Float`, otherwise an error is raised.
+If the line contains a valid floating point number, that value is returned as a `Float`.
+If the file is empty or does not contain a single float, an error is raised.

 **Parameters**